Tookerton21/Flaschen_and_kinect/README.md

-#Flachen Taschen and xbox 360 kinnect
+# Flachen Taschen and xbox 360 kinnect

-This is using the flaschen taschen project for a display with the dimmensions of w:35 x h:30.
-From the Flaschen Taschen API, primarily the udpFlaschenT.. was used to send the udp packets to the display.
-Open kinnect, Opengl and glut was used to for library to grab and recieve the information from the kinect.
-Primary grab the pixels based on the constraints on the kinect w x h dimensions and set the pixels to that color from the pixel.
+This project was created using the Api from the [flaschen tashen Api](https://github.com/hzeller/flaschen-taschen).
+The server portion was used to send the Data over to the LED display.
+As for the client only an instance of flaschen tashen was used to be able to set the pixels to the color that we wished to set it to.
+Then send it off to the server.
+Used glut and opengl to get the video information off of the xbox kinect.
+Would take current frames from the xbox kinect, grab x amount of pixels colors that would fit on our display, and set this to our display. will work with any size constraints.